Information for healthcare professionals

 The NHS Apps Library brings together apps and digital tools that healthcare professionals can use and recommend with confidence.
 All the apps published on the library have passed through our assessment process designed by expert reviewers to ensure they are safe, secure and work effectively.

-To do this, app providers must satisfy our Digital Assessment Questions, which examine how their product performs in nine key areas.
+To do this, app developers must satisfy our Digital Assessment Questions, which examine how their product performs in nine key areas.

-App providers must answer our pre-qualification questions before they can put their app forward for full assessment and be considered for inclusion on the NHS Apps Library.
+App developers must answer our pre-qualification questions before they can put their app forward for full assessment and be considered for inclusion on the NHS Apps Library.

 Apps must already be available to the public, fit our pricing policy and help to treat or manage one of our priority health themes of social care, cancer, maternity, mental health or long-term conditions such as asthma and diabetes.
 If an app does not address one of these themes it will not be assessed until the health priority has changed.

-This process identifies issues app providers may need to address with their products before beginning the assessment process, and makes sure we are only assessing apps that can successfully meet NHS standards.
+This process identifies issues app developers may need to address with their products before beginning the assessment process, and makes sure we are only assessing apps that can successfully meet NHS standards.

 Our eligibility questions are used to find out what an app actually does.
 We ask how it helps users to treat or manage their condition and who might use it as part of their treatment.